-Listen to me, if I could sit down with you and tell you all that has happened in my life, it would be one marveling session after another.
-As a hopelessly lopsided piece of earthenware finding myself deep in the heap of “good for nothings,” the Potter lifted me out and placed me on His wheel of “rebirth!”
+Listen to me, if I could sit down with you and tell you all that has happened in my life, it would be one marveling session after another!
+Even I marvel, as I remember the hard, hard lessons that are a part of my story!
+As a hopelessly lopsided piece of earthenware wallowing deep in the heap of “good for nothings,” the Potter lifted me out and placed me on His wheel of “rebirth!”
 It was a redemptive rescue.
 However, impatience demanded a finished product, immediately.
 I was insistent on a look of perfection that transpired ASAP.
-What I would come to learn is the necessity of the kiln and not as a one-time event, but a repeated action to complete the transformation.
+What I would come to learn is the necessity of the kiln and not as a one-time event, but a repeated action to get at the heart of the matter for a complete transformation.
 This found me voicing disapproval to the Potter insisting that an external sheen would be sufficient.
-The process of rebirth is a one-time event but the remaking of a piece of earthenware requires a daily discipline of connecting with the Potter and His remarkable training manual: the Bible; A dying to self: cheap earthenware becoming a polished porcelain pottery reflecting Christ!
-The Potter is never surprised by our impatience or complaints.
+The process of rebirth is a one-time event but the remaking of a piece of earthenware requires a daily discipline of connecting with the Potter and His remarkable training manual: the Bible; A dying to self: where my value as a cheap lump of earthenware is transformed into a polished porcelain piece of pottery reflecting Christ!
+It involves the heart!
+Albeit the Potter is never surprised by my impatience or complaints.
 It is exactly that stiff-necked attitude which caused the Children of Israel much heartache and grief.
-When they refused to enter the Promised Land because of the giants, they spent forty years wandering in the wilderness.
-Imagine the extra time I spent wandering instead of being a productive piece of polished earthenware.
+Refusing to enter the Promised Land because of the giants, they spent forty years wandering in the wilderness.

 There we saw the giants (Numbers 13:33).
 Giants are so easily seen, aren’t they?!
 They stand out, bigger and badder 😉 !